A topic from the subject of Inorganic Chemistry in Chemistry.

 Ionic Bonds vs. Covalent Bonds Experiment

-Objective: To demonstrate the differences between ionic and covalent bonds by comparing the properties of two different compounds.
+Objective: To demonstrate the differences between ionic and covalent bonds by comparing the properties of sodium chloride (an ionic compound) and sugar (a covalent compound).

 Materials: